insujang/insujang.github.io/_posts/2020-04-04-go-modules.md

     `-- test
         `-- func.go
 ```
-Now we can specify the path of `test` package: `insujang.github.io/testproject/test`.
+Now we can specify the path of `test` package: `insujang.github.io/testproject/test` based on `$GOPATH/src`.
 So main.go can be modified to:

 ```go
 package main